Registration of Enlist Duo

 The pesticide will be used to control weeds in corn and soybeans genetically engineered (GE) to tolerate 2,4-D and glyphosate.
 The Agency’s decision is protective of all, including the developing fetus, infants and children, the elderly and farmworkers.

 The final regulatory decision document is available in EPA docket EPA-HQ-OPP-2014-0195 at www.regulations.gov.
-EPA is accepting comments until November 14, 2014 (30 days) on whether to register Enlist Duo in ten additional states.
+EPA is accepting comments until December 15, 2014 (an additional 30 days from the original deadline) on whether to register Enlist Duo in ten additional states.

 Learn more about Enlist Duo and EPA's registration decision: